EnesPINAR/movies/Readme first.txt

 npx json-server --watch src/api/movies.json --port 5000

-After doing this, you can start npm.
+After doing this, you can start npm or yarn.

 Türkçe :